-- Asbestos Awareness & Management Training (face to face delivery) is mandatory for the link Health and Safety Governor, Headteacher/Principal, School Business Manager and Site/Manager/Supervisor/Caretaker of all Trust academies. - Specific job training- dependant on job role.
+- Mandatory on-line training via IAM Compliant must be completed by all employees.(See Appendix HS21).
+New employees must complete mandatory training within 8 weeks of the start of their employment.
+Existing employees must refresh their H&S training on a rolling basis via IAM Compliant once every 3 years. - Asbestos Awareness & Management Training is mandatory for the link Health and Safety Governor, Headteacher/Principal, School Business Manager and Site/Manager/Supervisor/Caretaker of all Trust academies. - Specific job training- dependant on job role.
 The line manager of the employee will identify the training required e.g., risk management, risk assessment training.
-This could be face-to-face delivery, or on-line.
+This could be face-to-face delivery, or on-line and these are outlined as a matrix in Appendix HS21 c) Health and Safety information and training records